prometheus/client_java/README.md

 ## Included Collectors

-The Java client includes collectors for garbage collection, memory pools, JMX, classloading, and thread counts.
+The Java client includes collectors for garbage collection, memory pools, classloading, and thread counts.
 These can be added individually or just use the `DefaultExports` to conveniently register them.

 ```java